tdickson96/Fence-Calculator/README.md

 ## Description

-This website uses HTML, CSS, and JS to determine the estimate cost of building a fence in Ontario.
+This website uses HTML, CSS, and JS to determine the estimate cost of building a fence in North America.
+The fence calculator takes the fence length, post spacing, fence height, post height, railings per section, picket width, and picket spacing as parameters

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: